kulla/ansible-role-neovim/README.md

 neovim_configuration: "{{ lookup('file', 'my_neovim_configuration.vim') }}"
 ```

-`neovim_plugins`: When this list is not empty, [vim-plug](https://github.com/junegunn/vim-plug) is installed and the configuration for this pluin manager is added to the neovim configuration.
+`neovim_plugins`: When this list is not empty, [vim-plug](https://github.com/junegunn/vim-plug) is installed and the necessary configuration for vim-plug is added.
-Each item of this list is eihter a string and contains the name of the plugin or an directory of the form `{ name: ..., options: ... }` containing the name of the plugin and additional options.
+Each item of this list is either a string and contains the name of the plugin or is an dictionary of the form `{ name: ..., options: ... }` containing the name of the plugin and additional options.
-The possible options are the same as the [options vim-plug offers](https://github.com/junegunn/vim-plug#plug-options).
+The options are the same as the [options vim-plug offers](https://github.com/junegunn/vim-plug#plug-options).
 **Note:** Currently only options are supported which does not contain the characters `"` or `'`.

 You can find more variables for a more specialized configuration in [`defaults/main.yml`](defaults/main.yml).